nextstrain/nextstrain.org/static-site/content/blog/2025-01-06-human-metapneumovirus-analysis-and-resources.md

 ![fig4](/blog/img/hmpv_duplications.png)
 **Figure 4.
 Time resolved phylogeny of clade A based on G gene sequences with blue coloring of G gene duplications.**  In our analysis of hMPV, it is possible to color the phylogenetic tree by the duplications in gene G. In continents for which recent data is available, like Asia, Australia, the US and Europe, we have seen an increasing prevalence of strains with duplications in the G gene.

 It will be interesting to observe how the emergence of these duplications will affect the spread and prevalence of different subclades.
-With sequencing tools becoming more widespread and with an increase in interest in sequencing respiratory viruses, we will hopefully be able to include more viral genomes in our analyses in the future, rendering Nextstrain a useful resource resource for tracking the real-time evolution of hMPV.
+With sequencing tools becoming more widespread and with an increase in interest in sequencing respiratory viruses, we will hopefully be able to include more viral genomes in our analyses in the future, rendering Nextstrain a useful resource for tracking the real-time evolution of hMPV.

 This work is made possible by the open sharing of genetic data by research groups from all over the world.
 We gratefully acknowledge their contributions.